Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 - `error(err)` Mark trace as failed and attach an error object.
 Shall be call at max once per trace.
 Does not end the trace!
 Returns the tracer itself.
 - `end()` End the trace.

-Tracers for outgoing requests additionally offer enhanced methods to end a trace which allow to include the followup callback to the PurePath of this trace.
+Tracers for outgoing requests additionally offer enhanced methods to end a trace which allow to include the follow-up callback to the PurePath of this trace.

 - `end(callback, ...args)` End the trace like `end()` but additionally calls the passed callback with given arguments.
 The return value from callback is forwarded to caller of `end`.
-- `endWithContext(callback, thisObj, ...args)` like `end()` above but with the possiblity to specify the `this` context for the callback.
+- `endWithContext(callback, thisObj, ...args)` like `end()` above but with the possibility to specify the `this` context for the callback.

 Tracers for outgoing taggable requests additionally offer following methods to get a _dynatrace tag_ to be sent to remote service after the trace was started:

-- `getDynatraceStringTag()` returns a dynatrace tag endcoded as `string`
+- `getDynatraceStringTag()` returns a Dynatrace tag encoded as `string`
-- `getDynatraceByteTag()` returns a dynatrace tag binary encoded as `Buffer`
+- `getDynatraceByteTag()` returns a Dynatrace tag binary encoded as `Buffer`

-This dynatrace tag needs to be embedded into the message sent to remote service.
-Depending on the concrete protcol used the `string` or binary representation may fit better and it's up to the user to decide which variant to use.
+This Dynatrace tag needs to be embedded into the message sent to remote service.
+Depending on the concrete protocol used the `string` or binary representation may fit better and it's up to the user to decide which variant to use.
 On incoming service this tag needs to be extracted by the user and passed to the corresponding `traceXXX` method using the `dynatraceTag` property of the arguments to allow linking of outgoing and the corresponding incoming trace.

 The tracer objects returned by above methods are always valid even if there is no OneAgent present or no trace is created for whatever reason.
 In this case the methods are still present to avoid the need of extra checking in client code.